Combined Degree (MA/MLIS)

 English Language Proficiency (ELP)

+All applicants must demonstrate English Language Proficiency (ELP) prior to admission.
+This demonstration may take one of several forms.
 Applicants with degrees/qualifications in a language other than English need to demonstrate English Language Proficiency through one of the following exams scores:

 Note: our scores are higher than the minimum scores required by the Faculty of Graduate Studies